From $100K to $120K per Month: The 5-Month Optimization After the First Ceiling

 Onboarding process for new hires

-This takes 12 hours total, but prevents 6 months of coordination chaos later.
+This takes 12 hours total, but it prevents about 6 months of coordination chaos later.

 Month 32 Results: